calvin197/Firebase-ChatApp/README.md

 ### Setup

-> Install npm and bower packages and compiles and hot-reload for development
+> Install npm packages and compiles and hot-reload for development

 ```shell
 $ npm install